-Alain Giboin: PhD in Experimental Psychology, Alain Giboin specialized in Ergonomics of HCI and of CSCW, and later on in Knowledge Engineering.
-He organized and entered the program committee of several conferences and workshops on these domains, and animated several working research groups.
+Main research theme: 2.4 formalizing and reasoning on heterogeneous semantic graphs committee of several conferences and workshops on these domains, and animated several working research groups.
 He also teaches ergonomics in the "Parcours IHM" of EPU Nice and in the Master "Sociologie et Ergonomie des Technologies numériques" of UNS.
 In this context, he initiated a training in HCI involving both students in computer science and students in ergonomics working around a common project of HCI design.